-When we receive the completed enrollment application, any required subscription charges, and a copy of the guardianship papers within 60 days of the date legal guardianship began with the subscriber, coverage for an otherwise eligible child will begin on the first of the month following the date legal guardianship began.
-If we don't receive the enrollment application within 60 days of the date legal guardianship began, see the Open Enrollment provision later in this section.
+When we receive the completed enrollment application, any required premiums, and a copy of the guardianship papers within 60 days of the date legal guardianship began with the subscriber, coverage for an otherwise eligible child will begin on the first of the month following the date legal guardianship began.
+If we don't receive the enrollment application within 60 days of the date legal guardianship began, see the Open Enrollment provision.